cucumber/docs/README.md

     brew install python

 We use HTMLProofer to check whether hyperlinks are correct.
-To run HTMLProofer on your local version, run `make htmlproofer` in the directory where this project is located on your machine.
+To run HTMLProofer from the location of the project on your machine

+    make htmlproofer

 If this doesn't work, you may need to install Ruby first: